ST10269396/PulsevoteSln/README.md

 Security isn’t just a checkbox for polling apps; it’s what makes results worth trusting.
 If people can spoof identities or stuff the ballot with bots, the data becomes noise and decisions based on it are flawed.
 A common threat is automated bot voting via shared links or exposed endpoints, which we mitigate with rate limiting, link hardening, and verification steps.

 ## Next Phases (roadmap)
-- 09: Linting and Unit Testing in the API
 - 10: Dockerizing the API
 - 11: Pipelining the API with lint and render reports
 - 12: Pipelining with Newman and SonarQube